Spring Field Cricket

 Large, dark brown to black cricket with a large, round head.
 They are almost an inch long.
 Females have a long, straight ovipositor that some people mistake for a “stinger.”

 A continuous “chirp-chirp-chirp” that is somewhat rhythmic.
 The song sounds identical to that of the Fall Field Cricket.
 They sing in the afternoon but especially at night.

 Listen to this recording from Lake Erie Bluffs of Spring Field Crickets singing on the sandy bluff after dark.
 Listen, too, to their context.
 Do you heard the toads in the distance?
 That tells you this had to be a Spring Field Cricket recording.
 And do you hear the train?
 Field Crickets are often near train tracks, and particularly those that are on the old lake plain near Lake Erie.

 Although they are significantly more substantial than ground crickets, they can still be difficult to find because they hide under vegetation and in various holes and crevices.
 They are certainly easy to hear, however, and their springtime chirping is a cheerful, welcome beginning of singing insect season.

 Spring Field Crickets overwinter as nymphs, which is why they begin singing so early.
-Their season is by about mid-July, and there is typically a pause of a couple of weeks before the look-alike and sound-alike Fall Field crickets begin their season.
+Their season begins in early May and is over by about mid-July.
+There is typically a pause of a couple of weeks before the look-alike and sound-alike Fall Field crickets begin their season.